ToxPuro/astaroth/acc-runtime/README.md

 gmem real arr[AC_nx] //declaration for global array stored on the GPU global memory.
 Dimensions need to be known at compile time or be dconst int variables [not expressions involving dconsts]. gmem arr[AC_mx][AC_my]           //Multidimensional global array.
 ```
 > Note: Arrays are stored in column-major format, if you want to pass arrays in row-major set AC_host_has_row_memory_order=1.
 Arrays are still internally stored as column-major but the arrays are converted correctly between the two data formats.
-If you have use case where having Astaroth store data in row-major format would be important make a pull request describing the use case and we can consider supporting it.
+If you have a use case where having Astaroth store data in row-major format would be important make a pull request describing the use case and we can consider supporting it.
-in branch `reference-row-major-implementation` one can find a version of Astaroth that internally supports also row-major.
+In branch `reference-row-major-implementation` one can find a version of Astaroth that internally supports also row-major.
 If OPTIMIZE_ARRAYS=ON the DSL compiler will identify unused `gmem` arrays and will not allocate them on the GPU.

 ```